transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 [![Tutorial 11 - SQL Murder Mystery](https://rogueteacher.me/images/transformgovsg/tutorial-011-SQL-murder-mystery.png)](https://www.youtube.com/watch?v=rgjF0_Jr7Os)

 # Getting Awesome: Data & Metadata Management
 After you've learnt how the Sense chat interface works, it's time to figure out how to get Sense connected to some data.
-In this section, we explain how the administrative users within your agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel. (**Note**: only [**Super Users**](#super-user) will have access to this module.)
+In this section, we explain how the [**Super Users**](#super-user) within your Agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel. (**Note**: only [**Super Users**](#super-user) will have access to this module.)

 (_We have adopted [Metabase](https://www.metabase.com/learn/), an open source data management and business intelligence solution.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful Metabase team._)

 ## Data & Metadata Management Panel Login
-(_When your organisation installs Sense, all administrative users should be given a URL e.g. https://metabase.sense.moh.gov.sg, which allows you to access a backend data and metadata management panel - check in with your respective agency IT divisions for the URL and specific login instructions_)
+(_When your organisation installs Sense, all administrative users should be given a URL e.g. https://metabase.sense.moh.gov.sg, which allows you to access a backend data and metadata management panel - check in with your respective Agency IT divisions or [**Super Users**](#super-user) for the URL and specific login instructions_)

 ### Illustration: Username + Password Login
-Each agency's IT division would set up your respective login protocols.
+Each Agency's IT division would set up your respective login protocols.
 We illustrate what the login process could look like with a simple username + password protocol (_click on image below to view .mov file_):

 [![Data & Metadata Management Panel Login](https://rogueteacher.me/images/transformgovsg/sense-data-metadata-panel-login.png)](https://rogueteacher.me/images/transformgovsg/sense-data-metadata-panel-login.mov)